 Wufoo works with Google Analytics form tracking to give you more insights into the forms and who they're reaching.
-Other features of this alternative to Google Forms include Captcha spam protection, collection of respondent's IP addresses, and integration with a range of payments services that allow you to collect payments from within forms.
+Other features of this alternative to Google Forms include Captcha spam protection, collection of respondents' IP addresses, integration with Google Sheets, and integration with a range of payments services that allow you to collect payments from within forms.

 As the name suggests, Microsoft Forms is Microsoft's answer to online form builders and is another good alternative to Google Forms.
 For anyone who has a subscription to Office 365, it integrates well with other Microsoft services and applications.
 For instance, you're able to gather data from your form entries and view that data in Excel.

 This Google Forms alternative makes it easy to create forms and bears a striking resemblance to Google Forms.
 You're able to add various form fields, like text, multiple choice questions, ranking, rating, NPS, and more.
 Each of these fields can be broken down into different sections.

 Microsoft Forms has basic form templates that help you get started as quickly as possible.
 These include event registration forms, surveys for customer feedback, quizzes, and more.
 However, they are limited in their design and functionality when compared to other online form builders.
 Though you can create unlimited forms with the tool.

 Microsoft Forms is also lacking in a few other features that pretty much all alternatives to Google Forms have.
 It does not offer conditional logic, nor does it allow you to insert fields to accept payments from customers.

 Launch your next project faster with Indy's Forms tool.
 Create a custom form, gather the right info from your client, and start your work with a clear plan.

 How to Design the Perfect Web Form